covjson/specification/spec.md

 A reference system connection object creates a link between values within domain axes and a reference system to be able to interpret those values, e.g. as coordinates in a certain coordinate reference system.

 - A reference system connection object MUST have a member `"components"` which has as value an array of component identifiers that are referenced in this object.
 Depending on the type of referencing, the ordering of the identifiers MAY be relevant, e.g. for 2D/3D coordinate reference systems.
 - A reference system connection object MUST have a member `"system"` which has as value a reference system object.
-Section 5 defines common types of  reference system objects.
+At minimum, a reference system object MUST have a `"type"` member, where common type values and additional type-dependent members are defined in section 5.
+Custom types MAY be used as recommended in section "Extensions".

 Example of a reference system connection object: